JeremyTheModernist/gatsby-shopify-starter/README.md

 # Gatsby Shopify Starter

-This is a Gatsby Shopify Store starter, complete with cart and checkout functionality, and styled with [Theme-UI](https://theme-ui.com/).
+This is a Gatsby Shopify Store Starter, complete with cart and checkout functionality, and styled with [Theme-UI](https://theme-ui.com/).
 It is available for configuration and use with any Shopify store.

 [View the Live Site Here](https://modernist-design-books.netlify.com/)